metal-stack/docs/docs/src/installation/deployment.md

         └── tasks
             └── main.yaml
 ```

-!!! tip

-    You can also use the [mini-lab](https://github.com/metal-stack/mini-lab) as a template project for your deployment.
-It uses the same approach as described in this document.

 The `requirements.yaml` is used for declaring [Ansible Galaxy](https://galaxy.ansible.com/) role depedencies.
 It will dynamically provide the [metal-roles](https://github.com/metal-stack/metal-roles) and the [ansible-common](https://github.com/metal-stack/ansible-common) role when starting the deployment.
 The file should contain the following dependencies: